 Then we have all the add-ons.
 Vanilla paste and almond extract will give the muffins the most comforting flavors, livened by a fresh orange zest for a high-end feel.
 Sliced almonds and raisins give some texture to the fluffy single-serving bakes.
 Of course, you can use other dried fruits if you’re not a raisin kind of person.

-As a final note, I love baking with olive oil, and for this muffin recipe, I use Hellenic Farms extra virgin olive oil, available in our online shop.
+As a final note, I love baking with olive oil, and for this muffin recipe, I use Hellenic Farms extra virgin olive oil, .
 This EVOO is an all-natural, cold-pressed oil, and its quality is guaranteed by European law.
 So, it makes all the difference!

 The easy breakfast recipe below yields 8 muffins and they’re definitely best eaten the day they are made.
 If you have leftovers (doubtful), you can store them in an airtight container for up to three days.